 It’s a common question: Does it make more financial sense to pay off your mortgage faster by making additional principal payments, or invest those funds in your 401(k)?
 The simple answer is to choose the option that with gives you the highest return on investment and leave you with the most money in retirement.

 At first, paying off your mortgage early seems like the smart choice.
+Many people will want to use a Mortgage Calculator App to estimate your loan amount and interest rate.
 After all, once you’re not paying hundreds or thousands of dollars every month toward your mortgage payment, you’ll have more money to save for retirement.
 Unfortunately, this simple scenario does not take into account three important facts.